-By taking your own measurements you will be able to receive price quotes with out having anyone come out to you home.
-You also will be able to get quotes from several company's based on the exact same measurements.
-Please be aware they will treat your measurements as draft.
+By taking your own measurements you will be able to receive price quotes without having anyone come out to you home.
+You also will be able to get quotes from several different companies based on the exact same measurements.
+Please be aware they will treat your measurements as a draft.
 The granite contractor will have to come out and take actual measurements when you are ready to move forward with the granite job.

 When you are taking measurements, make sure to measure from the wall out to the end of the countertop.
-(Not from the backsplash to the end of the countertop, this measurement will be over an inch off. )
+(Not from the backsplash to the end of the countertop) Failing to do so will result in an inaccurate measurement by at least 1".

-Make sure to add in how high you want your backsplash to be.
-In our drawing we put the backsplash is to be 4" high.
-When you are taking the measurements for the backsplash you should take in to consideration the thickness of your current countertops.
+When taking the measurements for the backsplash, take into consideration the thickness of your current countertops.
 In most cases if you are going from Formica to granite you will want to add one inch to your backsplash height.
-Formica is usually thicker than 1 ¼ granite, since it is thicker your granite will sit lower.
+Formica is usually thicker than 1 ¼" granite, your granite will sit lower.
 You will want to add the inch to make up the difference between your old countertop backsplash and the new granite countertop backsplash.
+Make a note for your contractor on the diagram (see diagram below for a detailed example)

 You can estimate where the seams will be after you draw out your countertop on paper and take all the measurements.
 On average granite slabs are 120" long by 60" wide.
 Some granite slabs are bigger and some are smaller, keep that in mind.
-To be sure, it is best to plan the seams after you pick out your actual granite slabs and have them on hold for you.
-You will also have to keep in mind that some granite is directional.
-Meaning that the pattern flow in one direction.
-Your seams may have to be moved because of the directional pattern.
+To be sure, it is best to plan the seams after you Have confirmed your granite selection.
+Some granite is directional.
+Meaning that the pattern flows in one direction.
+Your seams may have to be moved because of the directional pattern of your slab.

 If you are measuring for a circle, curved, or diagonal piece, measure to the furthest points and treat it as if it was a square or rectangle and write down those measurements.

-Width in inches * Length in inches / 144
+Width in inches * (multiply by) Length in inches / (divided by)144 then rounded to the closest whole number

-So if you were to calculate the measurements above as follows you will also arrive at 50 square feet.
+So if you were to calculate the measurements in the diagram above you would do so like this:

 97" * 25 / 144 = 16.84 rounded up to 17 Square Feet